Affording Immunotherapy: Strategies for Canadians

 Fighting cancer is a real challenge, and using immunotherapy can be a powerful but pricey option.
 Costs vary across Canada, so it’s crucial to have an open and honest conversation with your healthcare provider about whether it’s financially doable for you.

-Ask for discounts: Some pharmacies offer discounts on immunotherapy drugs, so inquire with your pharmacist about potential savings.
+Ask for discounts: Some pharmacies offer discounts on drugs, so inquire with your pharmacist about potential savings.

 Negotiate with your insurance company: If your private health insurance doesn’t cover immunotherapy, you may be able to negotiate for coverage.
 Contact your insurance provider to explore this option.